 Subscribers will have instant access to new courses as they are released.
 Please note that any courses in the Upcoming Courses section may be released outside of your annual subscription period.
 If you have any questions about an upcoming course, please email [email protected]

 You can buy a gift card for any individual course or an All Courses Pass on our gift cards page.
-When you buy a gift card, you will receive an email including a redemption code, and a PDF gift card to share with the recipient.
-This redemption code can be entered on the website by following the gift cards link.
+When you buy a gift card, you can choose to send the email with the gift card PDF attached to yourself or directly to the recipient.
+You can also choose to specify which date you would like the gift card email to send to your recipient.

 Please note, anyone outside of our available regions will not be able to redeem a gift card.